akaranikolos/controlled-text-generation/README.md

 ## How to run
 1. Run `python train_vae.py --save {--gpu}`.
 This will create `vae.bin`.
 Essentially this is the base VAE as in Bowman, 2015 [2].
-2. Run `python train_discriminator --save {--gpu}`.
+2. Run `python train_discriminator.py --save {--gpu}`.
 This will create `ctextgen.bin`.
 The discriminator is using Kim, 2014 [3] architecture and the training procedure is as in Hu, 2017 [1].
 3. Run `test.py --model {vae, ctextgen}.bin {--gpu}` for basic evaluations, e.g. conditional generation and latent interpolation.

 ## Difference compared to the paper